 The other features this espresso machine has that we love are: a durable, high-quality, stainless-steel boiler with 15-bar pump pressure; De’Longhi’s patented cappuccino system frother, which enables you to make rich, creamy froth every time; the Sempre Crema filter, which enables you to make delicious crema; the ESE filter, which helps make brewing quick and hassle-free; and a 44 oz removable water tank with anti-drip design, which makes cleaning the espresso machine a cinch.

-The De’Longhi EC702 received a solid rating of 3 and a half stars out of 5 on Amazon, where it’s currently being sold for $195.49, making this one of the best home espresso machines on the market.
+The De’Longhi EC702 received a solid rating of 3 and a half stars out of 5 on Amazon, making this one of the best home espresso machines on the market.

 To begin with, the Breville machine weighs in at 23 lbs and 13.2” x 12.5” x 15.8” in dimensions, not only making it as stable as the two previous coffee machines, but also making it similar in size to most of the other coffee machines currently being sold commercially, ensuring that it would fit comfortably on your kitchen countertop, island or coffee bar.